johncharlesboyington/fourier_xform/README.md

 rotational velocity of w=0, the next of w=1, then w=-1, then w=2, and so on.
 By themselves, they would just be drawing circles.
-However, we can add them together, and by only varying their length and starting angle, can produce an approxiamtion for any ordered set of points (like an outline).
+However, we can add them together, and by only varying their length and starting angle, can produce an approximation for any ordered set of points (like an outline).

 ### Motivation